Most recruitment delays start with an unclear brief.

 Mistake 1: “We need someone ASAP” with no decision timeline

 Fix: set a shortlist date and an interview window, and pre-book time in calendars.
+Urgency without a committed timeline simply moves the delay from sourcing to decision-making, and strong candidates drop out while approvals stall.

 Mistake 2: Too many “must-haves”